Ski Mountaineering in Argentina

 From north to south there are several good ski mountaineering areas in Argentina

-The Andes have some great ski touring and mountaineering terrain, with everything from accessible day trips near downhill resorts to committing expedition skiing on the Patagonian ice-caps.
-In between are some very quiet and scenic mountain areas with excellent ski-mountaineering and ski-touring terrain.
-This page concentrates on the peaks and tours accessible form Argentina.
-See our Chile Ski Mountaineering page for details of areas accessible from Chile.
+The Andes have some great ski touring and mountaineering terrain, with everything from accessible backcountry day trips near downhill resorts to committing expedition skiing on the Patagonian ice-caps.
+In between these extremes are some very quiet and scenic mountain areas with excellent ski-mountaineering and ski-touring terrain.
+This page concentrates on the peaks and tours accessible from Argentina that we have done in the past.
+See the Chile Ski Mountaineering page for details of good ski tours accessible from Chile.

-There is a short chapter on ski-mountaineering and many suitable ascents are also described and pictured in the guidebook written by John Biggar - The Andes, A Guide for Climbers.
+There is a short chapter on ski-mountaineering and many suitable ski ascents are also described and pictured in my guidebook - The Andes, A Guide for Climbers.

 Puna & Agua Negra